MS7-0007/Customer_Churn_Prediction/README.md

 # 📊 Customer Churn Prediction – AI SaaS Dashboard

-A **Machine Learning + Streamlit based SaaS-style web application** that predicts whether a customer will churn (leave a service) or stay.
+A Machine Learning powered web application that predicts whether a customer will churn (leave a service) or stay.

-This project helps businesses understand customer behavior and take proactive steps to improve retention using AI-powered predictions.
+This project demonstrates how AI can help businesses understand customer behavior and improve retention strategies using data-driven insights.

 ---

-# 🚀 Project Overview
+## 🚀 Project Overview

-Customer churn is one of the most critical problems in subscription-based businesses.
+Customer churn is one of the most important problems in subscription-based businesses.

-This project uses **Machine Learning classification models** to analyze customer data and predict churn probability in real-time through a modern web dashboard.
+This project uses a classification-based Machine Learning model trained on customer data to predict churn probability in real-time through a modern Streamlit dashboard.

-It also includes a **SaaS-style UI with login system, analytics dashboard, and AI-style interface.**
+The application is designed with a SaaS-style UI including login system, analytics dashboard, and interactive visualizations.

 ---

-# ✨ Key Features
+## ✨ Key Features

 - 📊 Data Cleaning & Preprocessing
 - 🔍 Exploratory Data Analysis (EDA)
 - 🧠 Machine Learning Model Training
-- 📈 Real-time Churn Prediction System
+- 📈 Real-time Churn Prediction
-- 🎨 Modern Glassmorphism UI (SaaS Style)
+- 🎨 Modern SaaS-style UI (Glassmorphism Design)
 - 🔐 Login Authentication System
 - 📊 Interactive Dashboard (Streamlit)
-- 💬 AI-style Chat Interface (UI simulation)
-- ⚡ Animated & Responsive Web App
+- ⚡ Visual Risk Analysis (Charts & Metrics)

 ---

-# 🧠 Technologies Used
+## 🧠 Technologies Used

-### Programming Language
 - Python 🐍

-### Libraries
-- Pandas → Data Handling
+- Pandas
-- NumPy → Numerical Computation
+- NumPy
-- Matplotlib / Seaborn → Data Visualization
+- Matplotlib / Seaborn
-- Scikit-learn → Machine Learning Models
+- Scikit-learn
-- Plotly → Interactive Charts
+- Plotly

-### Framework
-- Streamlit → Web App Development
+- Streamlit

 ---

-# 📂 Project Structure
+👤 AUTHOR
+Meet Sharma